johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

   o W
 }
 ```
 2. Now we need some transaction models to be able to get data from our sensors.
-In the empty **transaction AccelReading extends ShipmentTransaction** complete the following information:
+Add the following **transaction AccelReading extends ShipmentTransaction**:
 ```
+/**
+ * An Accelerometer reading for a shipment.
+E.g. received from a
+ * device within an accelerometer controlled shipping container *
+ * The combination of the accelerometer environment reading,
+ * PLUS the GPS location, PLUS the timestamp is what is interesting
+ * Just knowing temperature without knowing where or when is
+ * not sufficient.
+ */
 transaction AccelReading extends ShipmentTransaction {
   o Double accel_x
   o Double accel_y